roadnarrows-robotics/hekateros/README.md

  * _Ubuntu 12.04 64-bit_
  * _ROS Groovy Galapagos_

-To get started with your robotic manipulator, or to try out some fun simulations:
+To get started with your robotic manipulator, or to take virtual Hekateros for a test spin:
 * Install Ubuntu 12.04 (Long Term Support LTS) 64-Bit:
   * [ubuntu.com](http://www.ubuntu.com/download/desktop)
 * Install ROS on your system as described here: